manishch1095/dsa-problems/README.md

-Just practsing some leetcode !
+Just practising some leetcode !